cityofaustin/atd-knack-proxy/README.md

-#  esb-knack
+#  knack-legit

-An API interface for publishing data to Knack from the Enterprise Service Bus (ESB).
+A legacy-friendly interface for publishing data to [Knack](http://knack.com) applications.

 ## Why?

-Corporate IT provides the Enterprise Service Bus (ESB) as a tool to integrate data between enterprise applications.
-Notably, the ESB serves as the primary mechanism by which the 311 CSR system communicates with other City of Austin applications.
+Some legacy systems don't integrate well with "modern" applications.
+Legacy systems might require a self-signed SSL certificate, or a static IP address in order to communicate with others.
+They may even require your downstream application to be on the same network!

-Although the ESB can integrate with Knack, the ESB requires static SSL certificates and prefers static IP addresses.
-Esb-knack cures these headaches by acting as an intermediary between the ESB and Knack.
-It parses PUT requests from the ESB and passes these requests to Knack, returning all responses to the ESB in kind.
+Knack-legit cures these headaches by acting as a legit intermediary between fussy legacy systems and Knack.
+It is intended to be launched locally, where it can pass requests from your legacy system to Knack.
+Your legacy system will never know the difference!

-This interface is designed to run on a machine with a static IP sitting behind the City of Austin firewall, but it will handle any valid Knack PUT from any sender.
-Maybe you can find another use for it.

 ##  Quick Start

-1. Install [Docker](https://docs.docker.com/) and launch the Docker engine `systemctl start docker`.
+1. Install [Docker](https://docs.docker.com/) and launch the Docker engine on your host: `systemctl start docker`.

+2. Build the Docker image: `docker build -t flask-restful .`.

-2. Clone this repo on your host and `cd` into the repo: `git clone http://github.com/cityofaustin/cctv-serivce && cd cctv-serivce`.
+3. Clone this repo to your host and `cd` into it: `git clone http://github.com/cityofaustin/cctv-serivce && cd knack-legacy`.

-3. Configure `secrets.py` with your Flask app's secret key and your Knack app credentials
+4. Configure `secrets.py` with your Flask app's [secret key](http://flask.pocoo.org/docs/0.12/quickstart/#sessions).

-4. (Optional) Create self-signed certs (clients will need `key.pem`):  `openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365`
+5. (Optionally) Deposit SSL certificates in the root directory and provide `key.pem` to your client:  `openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365`

-5. Build the Docker image: `docker build -t flask-restful .`.

 6. Launch the container/app: